Types of Financial Aid

 APU’s private lender list is without prejudice and is for the sole benefit of students attending the institution.
 Employees responsible for processing loans adhere to a strict student loan code of conduct.
 Learn more about private student loans.

 The university currently offers many institutional and outside aid resources to assist students in financing their education.
-Refer to the Graduate and Professional Student Financial Services site for a full list of available options based on the student’s specific school and/or program.
+Refer to the Student Services Center site for a full list of available options based on the student’s specific school and/or program.

 All aid is subject to coordination with federal, state, and all other aid sources.